knusbaum/cl-gopher/README.md

 `GOPHER-LINE` has a number of subclasses, depending on the type of the gopher link.

-Lines can be created directly with `MAKE-INSTANCE`, by parsing gopher URIs with `PARSE-GOPHER-URI`, or by converting from an alist with `GOPHER-LINE-FROM-ALIST`
+Lines can be created directly with `MAKE-INSTANCE`, by parsing gopher URIs with `PARSE-GOPHER-URI`, by reading lines from a stream (e.g. to a server speaking the gopher protocol) with `READ-GOPHER-LINE`, or by converting from an alist with `GOPHER-LINE-FROM-ALIST`.

 Once you have a line, you have the ability to:
 * Retrieve the content it links to with `GET-LINE-CONTENTS` (contents explained more below)
 * Write the line out to a stream according to Gopher protocol with 'WRITE-GOPHER-LINE'